opentox/opentox.github.com/_posts/2012-08-09-install-opentox-development-environment.md

     done
     notify

-At this point web services have been downloaded, installed and configured.
+OpenTox compatible web services are now installed and configured.

-# Activate and use ot-tools for bash
+# Activate and use ot-tools for BASH

-NOTE: ot-tools require bash.
+NOTE: ot-tools require BASH.

-Add ot-tools to your .bashrc:
+Add ot-tools to your `.bashrc`:

     echo '. $HOME/.opentox/ot-tools.sh' >> ~/.bashrc
     # source .bashrc or restart shell